AlibabaCloudDocs/cfw/intl.en-US/FAQ/FAQs.md

 ## Can Cloud Firewall control the access traffic tunneled through Express Connect? {#section_jcz_dhr_cfb .section}

 Currently, Cloud Firewall does not support this function.
-You can configure [security groups](../../../../intl.en-US/Security/Security groups/Create a security group.md#) to control the access traffic tunneled through Express Connect.
+You can configure [security groups](../../../../reseller.en-US/Security/Security groups/Create a security group.md#) to control the access traffic tunneled through Express Connect.

-## Can Cloud Firewall control the access traffic tunneled through bastion hosts? {#section_nqs_wkb_yfb .section}

-Currently, Cloud Firewall does not support this function.

 ## The traffic of the Unknown application type accounts for a large proportion of all inbound network traffic.
 Is this because Cloud Firewall cannot identify specific requests from the Internet? {#section_fkx_b2k_1gb .section}